hawka11/pure-fsm/README.md

 PureFSM
 =========

-Pure as in pure Java, no xml or gui to configure.
+Pure as in pure Java / Kotlin, no xml or gui to configure.

 There are more advanced FSM / BPM frameworks out there but sometimes they can be seen as too heavyweight for certain applications.